Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference: Introduction

 \textit{iii) }{\bf NAPS with higher power. } We show how one can further increase power while maintaining validity by constraining nuisance parameters given an observed $\x_{\target}$ through $(1-\gamma)$ confidence sets of the nuisance parameters $\bnu$, where $\gamma$ is a small pre-defined error level.
 This effectively allows to derive data-dependent cutoffs that decrease the average size of prediction sets given a specific observation.

 We demonstrate our method using data from two high-fidelity scientific simulators: \texttt{scDesign3} \citep{song2023scdesign3} which generates realistic single-cell RNA-sequencing data, and \texttt{CORSIKA} \citep{heck1998corsika} which models the interactions of primary cosmic rays with the Earth's atmosphere.
+A flexible implementation of NAPS is available at \href{https://github.com/lee-group-cmu/lf2i}{https://github.com/lee-group-cmu/lf2i}.